 - Problem-solving (gives you skills to manage your symptoms)

 You can find a therapist who specializes in these through the Anxiety Disorders Association of America.
+Or ask your doctor for a referral.

 - Citalopram (Celexa)